docs4class/sedsi/_book/index.md

 ::: {.rmdimportant}

-SEDSI Fun with Reproducible Data and RMarkdown
+SEDSI Fun with Reproducible Analysis and RMarkdown

 :::